ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - post bootcamp/a - postbootcamp.md

   - Interesting options:
     - build something
     - collaborate with other students
-    - follow tutorials & online courses (eg. Udemy or LinkedIn courses)
+    - follow tutorials & online courses (e.g. Udemy or LinkedIn courses)
     - pair with a mentor (networking, linkedin, ex-ironhacker)
     - join some hackathons